jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 tags: [azure, cloud, npm, vsts, node, nodejs, keyvault, deployment]
 ---
-In this post I'm going to walk through using Visual Studio Team Services Package Management as a private npm registry for scoped npm packages using a simple custom deployment script alongside Azure App Service.
-I'll also show how my team is able to use this with Azure KeyVault at deployment time to enable central credential rotation without having to manage secrets per app instance.
+In this post I'm going to walk through using Visual Studio Team Services Package Management as a private npm registry for scoped npm packages using a custom deployment script for Azure App Service.

-Many Node.js developers are probably familiar with npm private feeds, but may not have put them all together on the Microsoft Cloud stack.
-I wanted to share the experience that I have had, since my team is running a ton of small-to-medium Node.js services within Microsoft built on this great tech stack and Azure.
+Many Node.js developers are probably familiar with npm private feeds but may not have used them yet in the Microsoft Cloud + Node.js stack.
+I wanted to share the experience that I have had: my team is running a ton of small-to-medium Node.js services within Microsoft and we're eager to share our experiences for the good of the community.

+I'll also show how my team is able to use Azure KeyVault at deployment time to enable credential rotation without having to manage secrets at the individual app level.

 <img src="{{ site.cdn }}vstsnpm/vsts-new-package.PNG" class="img-responsive" title="The VSTS Package Management site" />

+_While this is a long post in explanation and detail, someone using App Service for their Node.js deployments today should be able to connect to a private npm feed in about 15-30 minutes if they have not yet adopted a custom deployment script.
+Of course KeyVault and other aspects could add time._

 Let's get started.

 # Private NPM modules

-Node.js developers know that there's an npm module for nearly everything, but it turns out that sometimes you need to host your own private npm registry to store private code that is specific to your organization, policies and business rules, or otherwise shared amongst your code.
+Node.js developers know that "there's an npm module for nearly everything", but it turns out that sometimes you need to host your own private npm registry to store [private modules](https://docs.npmjs.com/private-modules/intro) specific to your organization, policies or business rules, or to share custom code amongst your internal projects.

-[Private modules](https://docs.npmjs.com/private-modules/intro) let Node.js developers
-ship internal/team-specific modules to encourage innersourcing and code sharing without needing to ship the module to the public.

-Common scenarios might include:

-- standard many-app configuration
-- corporate-specific Express middleware
-- private business logic plugins to open source systems
+Common scenarios include corporate-specific Express middleware, private business logic plugins to open source systems, supporting configuration-as-code, and getting an npm module ready to ship to the world ahead of release.
-- configuration-as-code scenarios
-- getting a package ready to open source (refactoring, simplifying)

 ## Scoped packages

-When you are going to build a private npm program, you need to decide whether you intend for the private npm registry to be the "primary" registry for all packages, including popular packages you would otherwise get from the public registry - `express`, `moment`, etc. - or if you want to use scoping.
+When looking to use private npm registries, you'll need to decide whether you intend for the private npm registry to be the "primary" registry for all packages, including popular packages you would otherwise get from the public registry - `express`, `moment`, etc. - or if you want to use scoping.

-[Scopes are built into npm](https://docs.npmjs.com/misc/scope) and are the only natively supported way of supporting multiple registries.
-You can configure npm to go to a specific registry for a specific scope instead of the globally configured registry.
+[Scopes are built into npm](https://docs.npmjs.com/misc/scope) and are the only native way to support multiple registries.
+You can configure npm to visit a specific registry for a given scope instead of the global registry.

-Scoped package can be nice in that they can keep private modules completely separate.
-When using scoped packages, whether in source or `package.json` files, you will see the scope syntax in use.

-A downside to scopes during development is that modules intending to go open source will cause some churn in `package.json` files, etc., when you eventually publish your private package as a public open source thing.
+A downside to using scopes is that modules intending to go public will cause some churn in `package.json` files.
+A private npm that uses a scope today but ships to the world tomorrow will likely lose or change its scope, requiring you to edit your various package and source files.

-For this post we will use a custom `@jeffwilcox` scope; within the Open Source Programs Office at Microsoft we use the `@ospo` scope, since that's the short name we use for our team.
-There is also a public scope for Microsoft open source npm modules, `@microsoft`, but that is not a private scope from our perspective.
+For this post I'm using a custom `@jeffwilcox` scope; within the Open Source Programs Office at Microsoft we use the `@ospo` scope, since that's the short name we use for our team.

+Scopes are not unique to private repos.
+For example, the `@microsoft` scope is for Microsoft open source npm modules that are shipping to the world.

-## Paid NPMJS options
+## Paid NPMJS

 The official NPMJS registry sells private npm registry feeds for [$7/user/mo. or so](https://www.npmjs.com/pricing) and this may be sufficient for many users.

-However, those using Visual Studio Team Services will likely want to use the great package management integration and private feed support available in that product.

-On our team we like that the private NPM feeds live alongside our source code in VSTS, are contained, and the existing permission settings we use for the team just work with the private feed, too.
+However, those using Visual Studio Team Services may want to use the great package management integration and private feed support available in that product.
+On our team we like that the private NPM feeds live alongside our source code in VSTS, are contained, and the existing permission settings we use for the team just work with the private feed.

-More on VSTS soon.

 ## Configuring your scoped npm environment